Emergency Plan

 High winds

-Loss of electricity supply
+Loss of electrical supply

 Loss of water supply